-Construction stage Construction activity per program Activity details Pre-construction/site establishment Site access, civil works, and road construction to establish site Installation of environmental controls, which may include temporary sheds, amenities, fencing, erosion and sediment controls, laydown/stockpiling areas, site surveys and, initial internal road building Construction of reinforced concrete pavement to support heavy vehicles (up to B-double size) Internal road layout design to account for turning paths of large vehicles, cranes, and articulated vehicles, so that movements in and out can be made in a forward direction

-Construction stage Construction activity per program Activity details Roadworks and hardstand areas to be constructed for car parking, delivery/laydown areas Where required, bunded areas for delivery, handling, and storage of fuel and other hazardous material will be constructed Construction Switchyard site preparation - Clearing of vegetation Site establishment and construction Earthworks to prepare the Project Site and construction areas Initial site clearing and grading works.
-Earthworks may involve small amounts of cut and fill to achieve the necessary design levels across the site Establishment of Precinct 3B under lease from Regrowth and Hydro Aluminium for parking and laydown areas Trenching for underground utilities and services will be installed such as stormwater, water and sewer reticulation, electrical cables, and (internal) gas pipes between the gas receiving station and the gas turbine locations • Preparation and construction of foundations.
+Construction stage Construction activity per program Activity details Pre-construction/site establishment Site access, civil works, and road construction to establish site Installation of environmental controls, which may include temporary sheds, amenities, fencing, erosion and sediment controls, laydown/stockpiling areas, site surveys and, initial internal road building Construction of reinforced concrete pavement to support heavy vehicles (up to B-double size) Internal road layout design to account for turning paths of large vehicles, cranes, and articulated vehicles, so that movements in and out can be made in a forward direction Roadworks and hardstand areas to be constructed for car parking, delivery/laydown areas Where required, bunded areas for delivery, handling, and storage of fuel and other hazardous material will be constructed Construction Switchyard site preparation - Clearing of vegetation Site establishment and construction Earthworks to prepare the Project Site and construction areas Initial site clearing and grading works.
+Earthworks may involve small amounts of cut and fill to achieve the necessary design levels across the site Establishment of Precinct 3B under lease from Regrowth and Hydro Aluminium for parking and laydown areas Trenching for underground utilities and services will be installed such as stormwater, water and sewer reticulation, electrical cables, and (internal) gas pipes between the gas receiving station and the gas turbine locations Preparation and construction of foundations.
 Deep piling is expected to support the heaviest infrastructure such as the gas turbines, generator and the main step-up transformers while shallower piling or pad type foundations will underpin the foundations where the proposed surface loads are less (e.g. site office/administration buildings, car park).
-Final numbers and depth of foundation piles will be subject to detailed design, as is the piling method (i.e. bored; driven; vibration piling) Reinforced concrete slabs will be constructed in certain pavement areas, with other areas being surfaced with crushed rock or other suitable materials Construction Balance of plant, switchyard construction, & turbine Installation Delivery of oversize overmass plant from Newcastle Port such as the gas turbines Installation of major plant items associated with the gas turbines including all above ground civil, mechanical, electrical plant equipment Installation of electrical switchyard Commissioning Commissioning and testing (excluded from construction scope) Program of testing and certification of all Project components, systems, and processes to demonstrate the Project can operate to the required standards before commencing operation Post- construction/demobilis ation Demobilisation Removal of construction equipment, site fencing and construction compounds Installation and establishment of landscaping.
+Final numbers and depth of foundation piles will be subject to detailed design, as is the piling method (i.e. bored; driven; vibration piling) Reinforced concrete slabs will be constructed in certain pavement areas, with other areas being surfaced with crushed rock or other suitable materials

+Construction stage Construction activity per program Activity details Construction Balance of plant, switchyard construction, & turbine Installation Delivery of oversize overmass plant from Newcastle Port such as the gas turbines Installation of major plant items associated with the gas turbines including all above ground civil, mechanical, electrical plant equipment Installation of electrical switchyard Use of car parking, site access roads, fabrication and laydown areas within Precinct 3B Construction and occupation of 200 bed Temporary Workforce Accommodation Facility Commissioning Commissioning and testing (excluded from construction scope) • Program of testing and certification of all Project components, systems, and processes to demonstrate the Project can operate to the required standards before commencing operation Post- construction/demobilisat ion Demobilisation Removal of construction equipment, site fencing and construction compounds Installation and establishment of landscaping Demobilisation of Temporary Workforce Accommodation Facility and relinquishment of area to landownder